evitolins/game-template/README.md

 ### c) Assets

 Store working files and output for official game assets within `/assets/`.
 Depending on the project, certain asset types and workflows will be needed.

+This area is for source files such as _Maya, Photoshop, Modo, Zbrush, etc..._ which are responsible for generating final assets for the game.

-> This is not to be confused with "Unity Assets" which are stored within the `/Unity/...` area
+> This is not to be confused with "Unity Assets" which are stored within the `/unity/...` area

 Below are a few common __asset types__ and corresponding __file structures__ to consider:

 - **Character** (deforming rig)

         /assets/char/Minion_A/
-        /assets/char/Minion_A/Reference/
-        /assets/char/Minion_A/Concept/
+        /assets/char/Minion_A/Animation/
+        /assets/char/Minion_A/Artwork/
+        /assets/char/Minion_A/Exports/
         /assets/char/Minion_A/Geometry/
         /assets/char/Minion_A/Texture/
+        /assets/char/Minion_A/Reference/
         /assets/char/Minion_A/Rig/

 - **Prop** (non-deforming rig)

         /assets/prop/Sword_Worldslayer/
-        /assets/prop/Sword_Worldslayer/Reference/
-        /assets/prop/Sword_Worldslayer/Concept/
+        /assets/prop/Sword_Worldslayer/Animation/
+        /assets/prop/Sword_Worldslayer/Artwork/
         /assets/prop/Sword_Worldslayer/Geometry/
         /assets/prop/Sword_Worldslayer/Texture/
+        /assets/prop/Sword_Worldslayer/Reference/
         /assets/prop/Sword_Worldslayer/Rig/